lilobotx/Finalproject/README.md

 # Finalproject - Digital Creation Website
 With the power of this powerful site you can compare statistics between file formats or display types and talk to a wall with the comment section of schizos.
 ## Features
-- Statistics viewer
+- ### Statistics viewer

+    Press buttons to display somethings statistics

-- Statistics discription tooltips
+- ### Statistics discription tooltips

+    Hover over a statistic to display additional information

-- Comment section (local only no save)
+- ### Comment section (local only no save)

+    Type a name and comment.
+Can also execute specific built in commands.

-- XSS Proof
+- ### XSS Proof

+    User input only has accsess to textContent.
+Iframes can only be accsess with predetermined phrases/commands.

-- Other
+- ### Other

 ## Browser Compatibility (Chorme, Edge, Firefox)
 Some images are scuffed because the full size screenshot tools aren't that great.
 All 3 web browsers work great.